Woomera, South Australia: Woomera village today

 The population of Woomera is about 136 permanent residents.
 However, this number can quadruple with the passage of personnel moving in and out of the base as part of range trials activities.
-40 years ago the people who conducted the trials also lived at Woomera, however, with modern communications technology only the people who provide the range support services now need to live at Woomera.
-Annually, a total of about 5,000 to 6,000 people deploy to Woomera to conduct tests, trials and training activities at the Range.
+40 years ago, the people who conducted the trials also lived at Woomera; however, with modern communications technology, only the people who provide the range support services now need to live at Woomera.
+Annually, a total of about 5,000 to 6,000 people deploy to Woomera to conduct tests, trials, and training activities at the Range.

 The management of the Range's infrastructure is the responsibility of Defence Support and Reform Group (DSRG), but the Woomera Board is a long-standing and integral part of the base's local support network.
 The Woomera Board is composed of five elected members from the village's permanent residents, and four members who are appointed by the current Base Support Manager.
 The aim of the Woomera Board is to build the sense of community, given its remote location.
-The Board also prints a weekly news letter - Gibber Gabber.
+The Board also prints a weekly news letter – Gibber Gabber.

 The base is located in the Woomera Prohibited Area (WPA) and it is an RAAF establishment.
 However, similar to the RAAF Base at Point Cook, Woomera is open to the visiting public.
-Non-Defence visitors to Woomera are able to stay at the 'Eldo Hotel' which offers 400 beds in a varying range of formats.
+Non-Defence visitors to Woomera are able to stay at the Eldo Hotel, which offers 400 beds in a varying range of formats.
 The hotel reception, including the "Oasis" bar and restaurant, is located in the former Eldo administration facility.
-Rooms are generally located close to the main hotel facility and some blocks have names such as "Redstone", "Black Knight", "Blue Steel" and "Skylark" - all former rocket or missile systems once tested at Woomera.
-The nearby "Traveller's Village Caravan Park" is a privately operated venture centered around the old "senior ranks' mess" facility at the entrance to the base from the main road.
+Rooms are generally located close to the main hotel facility and some blocks have names such as "Redstone", "Black Knight", "Blue Steel" and "Skylark" – all former rocket or missile systems once tested at Woomera.
+The nearby "Traveller's Village Caravan Park" is a privately operated venture centred around the old "senior ranks' mess" facility at the entrance to the base from the main road.
 It mostly services the motor home and backpacker travellers passing through Woomera.